Michael Frederick (footballer)

 Minairo "Michael" Frederick (born 17 May 2000) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).

 Early life

+Fredrick was born in Adelaide, South Australia to South Sudanese migrant parents.

 He was named Minairo at birth, but prefers to be known by his baptised name, Michael.
-His twin brother Manguru (Martin) plays for Port Adelaide.
+His twin brother Manguru (Martin) formerly played for Port Adelaide.
 He completed school at Christian Brothers College, Adelaide in 2018.

 He was drafted with the 61st selection in the 2019 AFL draft from Woodville-West Torrens in the South Australian National Football League (SANFL), where he had won the Alan Stewart Medal as the best player in the 2019 SANFL Under 18 Grand Final.